The Value

 field to access the tokenized representation of a string when working with the StringToken

 struct.
-This field is public and can be accessed directly to retrieve the underlying token value.
+This field is public and can be accessed directly, but it is typically managed through the StringToken

-// Example of using the StringToken struct and accessing the Value field // Create a StringToken using the Literal method StringToken token = StringToken.Literal("example", 12345); // Access the token's value uint tokenValue = token.Value; // Output the token value // Note: Avoid using Console.WriteLine in s&box, use in-game logging instead Log.Info($"Token Value: {tokenValue}");
+// Example of using the StringToken struct // Create a StringToken using the Literal method StringToken token = StringToken.Literal("example", 12345); // Access the token's value uint tokenValue = token.Value; // Output the token value // Note: Avoid using Console.WriteLine in Sandbox // Instead, use the appropriate logging or debugging tools // Debug.Log(tokenValue);